meltwater/streaming-relational-database/README.md

 Streaming Relation Database is a sample Rails 5.0.x app which can be used to receive Meltwater API search results (editorial) and stored to database.
 The selected database used in this sample project is [Microsoft SQL Server][mssql-server-official].

+## Prerequisites

+You will need following to run this sample Rails application:

+- [Docker][docker-official]
+- [docker-compose][docker-compose-official]

+_Note: Depending on your docker setup, `docker-compose` might already be included._

 ## Getting Started

 1. Run `docker-compose`: